Event image for Gathering Our Breath Anthology Book Launch

 Guests are invited to sit together, share ube cupcakes from Cake It Easy, and spend time in community.
 We will have community support present, and we will have moments of pause and breath throughout the afternoon.

-Copies of Gathering Our Breath will be handed out free to those who attend, while supplies last.
+Copies of Gathering Our Breath will be free for those in attendance, while supplies last.

 This anthology and gathering centre voices often marginalized or underrepresented, and are grounded in inclusivity, social justice, and intersectional care.
 We honour Indigenous sovereignty and the ancestral lands on which this book was created, and extend solidarity to communities worldwide who have experienced displacement, violence, and loss.